bmay51213/bmay51213.github.io/_posts/2020-10-02-breastcancerdetectionpython.md

 This would seem to suggest that radius_mean and concavepoints_worst/mean all seem to be important whichever model you are using and perhaps could be a focus of future projects.

-_verall, the Logistic Regression model seems to be the best option of the three models tested.
+Overall, the Logistic Regression model seems to be the best option of the three models tested.
 Due to the imbalanced target class, accuracy alone is not a good measure of performance since in an unbalanced class, the algorithm by chance could be more likely to guess a certain outcome because it knows that that is the most likely answer.

 The F1 scores for the Logistic Regression model were the highest of the 3 models tested.
 This model also minimized the number of false negatives or missed cancer diagnoses.